405th AFSB CSM set to assume responsibility of 21st TSC

 |0

-This work, 405th AFSB CSM set to assume responsibility of 21st TSC [Image 3 of 3], by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 405th AFSB CSM set to assume responsibility of 21st TSC, by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT